devdigital/AutofacSettings/README.md

 var builder = new ContainerBuilder();

 builder.RegisterSource(
-  new AutofacSettingsSource(new AspNetCoreSettingsService(configuration));
+  new AutofacSettingsRegistrationSource(new AspNetCoreSettingsService(configuration));
 ```

-The `AutofacSettingsSource` requires an `ISettingsSource`.
+The `AutofacSettingsRegistrationSource` requires an `ISettingsSource`.
 This provides the following methods:

 ```
 public interface ISettingsService